Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes: Introduction

-Just as uniform quasi-wideness provided a key tool for the algorithmic treatment of nowhere dense graph classes, in particular for first-order model-checking~\cite{grohe2017deciding}, we believe that the characterization by flip-wideness will provide an important step towards the algorithmic treatment of monadically stable classes.
-We remark that our results are algorithmic (\Cref{thm:fuqw_forward}) in the sense that given a graph $G$ from a monadically stable class $\CC$, a subset $A\subseteq V(G)$ and a radius $r$, one can compute a set $F$ of flips together with a large distance-$r$ independent set $B\subseteq A$ in $G\oplus F$ in time $f_\CC(r) \cdot |V(G)|^3$ for some function $f_\CC$ depending on $\CC$.
-It is an open question whether a similar characterization of monadically NIP classes via flips exists.
+Just as uniform quasi-wideness provided a key tool for the algorithmic treatment of nowhere dense graph classes, in particular for first-order model checking~\cite{grohe2017deciding}, we believe that the characterization by flip-flatness will provide an important step towards the algorithmic treatment of monadically stable classes.
+We leave as an open question whether a similar characterization of monadically NIP classes exists.

-Let us briefly sketch the proof of this characterization as it introduces further techniques that may be of independent interest.
-The proof proceeds by induction on $r$.
-Assume we have found a set $F_r$ of flips and a distance-$r$ independent subset $A_r$ of $A$.
-In the inductive step we need to find a further set of flips~$F'$ and a subset $A_{r+1}\subseteq A_r$ that is $(r+1)$-independent in $(G\oplus F_r)\oplus F'$.
-We prove that we can find $A_{r+1}$ by extracting an indiscernible sequence from $A_r$ and a small set of sample vertices $S$ that almost completely describes the interaction of all vertices of the graph with the disjoint distance-$\left\lfloor\frac{r}{2}\right\rfloor$ neighborhoods of the elements of $A_{r+1}$.
-This set $S$ can then be used to define the desired flip set.